gbeckers/Darr/README.rst

 -  **No direct access to compressed data**, although it is of course possible to simply compress darr files for archiving purposes.
 -  **Inefficient (storage-wise) for very small arrays**.
-If you have a zillion small arrays, and storage space in a concern, use other approaches.
+If you have a zillion small arrays, and storage space is a concern, use other approaches.

 Installation